 Math Club: A subsidiary of the national high school math club, Mu Alpha Theta.
 Members meet periodically to see interesting and unusual films, plus discuss fascinating and intriguing problems.
 Students can prepare for the Ohio Math League Contest and the Annual High School Exam through this club.
 Contact Mr. Jon Barker '87 or Mrs. Cindy Reagan.

 Multicultural Student Union: Dedicated to providing a wide variety of cultural and social experiences to encourage students to explore and understand cultural similarities and differences that exist among the student body.
 Open to all students.
-Contact Mr. Jason Reed '95.
+Contact Mr. Christian Sanders '10.

 NERF Club: Meets randomly throughout the year, both on and off campus, to play team and individual elimination games with more than 50 NERF products.
 Open to students of all grade levels.
-Contact Mr. Matt Donovan, S.J. or Mrs. Mary Walsh.
+Contact Mrs. Mary Walsh.

 Notre Dame Club: A social and service club that meets once a week to discuss all things Notre Dame--including sports highlights.
 Assists in sponsoring the Hesburgh Lecture series and supporting the local Kick-It organization.
 Contact Mr. Tom Healey '77.